 If you’re reading this and thinking you would like to learn more, then download my guide to recognising the differences between emotional and physical hunger, it’s a great starting point.

-If you want to take things further, my online masterclass in overcoming emotional eating will provide you with the complete step-by-step framework for creating a better relationship with food.
+If you want to take things further, my online course, Overcome Emotional Eating will provide you with the knowledge, tools and techniques you need to create a better relationship with food.